matrixmosaic/drone/README.md

  ` mvn clean install `.

- A jar file should be generated( contains embedded h2 database with it).
+ A jar file should be generated in the target folder( contains embedded h2 database with it).

  </p>